Washington Law & Politics magazine, June-July 2007:

 It could be a scene painted by a great novelist, say Scott Turow or John Grisham.
 Actually, it’s a real-life moment from a February trial with lawyer-novelist Mark Lindquist.”

-Already a successful author, Mark began his legal career in the office of the Pierce County Prosecuting Attorney in 1995.
-He worked his way up through the ranks, successfully litigating cases, and became a Trial Team Chief and then Chief Criminal Deputy.
+Already a published author, Mark began his legal career in the office of the Pierce County Prosecuting Attorney.
+He worked his way up through the ranks, successfully litigating cases.
+He spent more than five years advocating for victims in the Special Assault Unit where he prosecuted sex abuse crimes.

 Mark also tried some of the most high-profile cases in Washington, including the murder and rape of Special Olympian Kimmie Daily, the murder and robbery of cab driver Mohamud Ahmed, the murder of Nancy Gardner, and the Tacoma Mall shooting.